getodk/central-backend/docs/api.md

 Datasets (collections of Entities) can be used as Attachments in other Forms, but they can also be downloaded directly as a CSV file.
 The CSV format matches what is expected for a [select question](https://docs.getodk.org/form-datasets/#building-selects-from-csv-files) with columns for `name`, `label,` and properties.
 In the case of Datasets, the `name` column is the Entity's UUID, the `label` column is the human-readable Entity label populated in the Submission, and the properties are the full set of Dataset Properties for that Dataset.
 If any Property for an given Entity is blank (e.g. it was not captured by that Form or was left blank), that field of the CSV is blank.

+This endpoint supports `ETag` header, which can be used to avoid downloading the same content more than once.
+When an API consumer calls this endpoint, the endpoint returns a value in the ETag header.
+If you pass that value in the If-None-Match header of a subsequent request, then if the Dataset has not been changed since the previous request, you will receive `304 Not Modified` response; otherwise you'll get the new data.

 Note that as of Version 2022.3 we do not guarantee the order of the Dataset Property columns.

 ```